Budgeting for college students: 6 tips for parents and students

 Is your child going to work while they are at school?
 During school breaks?
 Over the summer?
 What do you expect, and what are they expected to cover with that money?
 If possible, it might be easiest to spend the first semester concentrating solely on school and then determine whether your child can handle a part-time job along with their course load.
 If you decide to add a job to the mix, be sure to look for something manageable — working too many hours can cause school performance to suffer.

-5. Give them credit training
+5. Help them establish credit

 Help your child ease into the credit card world by giving them a debit card and teaching them how to use it.
 Have them opt out of overdraft protection so they can’t use the card if there’s no money in the account.
 The debit card should be used in accordance with the budget you’ve created and the categories you’ve discussed — what you will cover and what they will cover.

 After a year or two of this, “you’re ready to graduate to a credit card,” Godfrey says.
 Many experts agree that co-signing for a card is a bad idea, which you’ll have to do if your child is under 21.
 You can either wait until they hit that age or they can get a card on their own if they can show some income from the jobs they've been working.
 Having their own card is a good step when it comes to being responsible for debt and establishing a credit history.
 Also, it's important they know that carrying a balance is often a bad idea.
 “You wouldn’t throw the keys to the car to a 16-year-old without putting them in driver’s ed,” Beacham says.
 “Don’t give your child a credit card without very specific guidelines.”

 6. Sign them up for a personal finance class